talmeym/regurgitator-extensions-swagger/README.md

 ```

 functionality includes:
+- parsing of json and yaml open api / swagger files
-- request routing via top level decision step
+- request routing handled via top level decision step
-- generation of example request and response files (in json or xml)
+- generation of example request and response files (in json or xml, as specified)
 - extraction of path variable parameters using extract processor
 - json and xml configuration output now supported